calyxir/calyx/cider-dap/README.md

 - Upon receiving a Launch command, it sends a successful response back to the client.
 This indicates that the server is ready to begin debugging.
 - The loop can be expanded to handle other DAP commands as needed.
 For example, handling a Disconnect command could cleanly terminate the loop and close the server.

+##### Command Processing:
+- The only command being actively handled right now is the Launch command.
+Upon receiving this command, the server simply responds with a success message, indicating that it's ready to commence debugging.
+- The loop is designed with extensibility in mind.
+Comments suggest places where commands like Disconnect can be incorporated to handle disconnection events, allowing the server to terminate gracefully.

 ##### <font size="3"> Error Handling </font>:
 - If an unknown command is received, it's printed to the error output and the server terminates with an UnhandledCommandError.
 - This is a robust approach, ensuring that only expected commands are processed and any anomalies are immediately flagged.